abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/gke.md

 ---
 ## Overview

-[Google GKE](https://cloud.google.com/kubernetes-engine) is a managed Kubernetes cluster that allows the execution of containerised workloads in the Google cloud at scale.
+[Google GKE](https://cloud.google.com/kubernetes-engine) is a managed Kubernetes cluster that allows the execution of containerized workloads in Google Cloud at scale.

-Nextflow Tower offers native support for Google GKE cluster and streamlines the deployment of Nextflow pipelines in such environment.
+Nextflow Tower offers native support for Google GKE clusters and streamlines the deployment of Nextflow pipelines in such environments.

-## Requirement
+## Requirements

 You need to have a GKE cluster up and running.
 Make sure you have followed the steps in the [Cluster preparation](https://github.com/seqeralabs/nf-tower-k8s) guide to create the cluster resources required by Nextflow Tower.